ZhixueD/covid-in-EU-case-updated-data-pipeline/README.md

 1. Enable API used in this project.
 2. Create a Composer environment.
 3. Create a Cloud Storage bucket, named: t-osprey-337221-covid
+4. Create a bigquery dataset
-4. Setting Airflow variables in Airflow web UI
+5. Setting Airflow variables in Airflow web UI
-5. Copy the DAG python file to Cloud Storage Dag folder
+6. Copy the DAG python file to Cloud Storage Dag folder
-6. Exploring DAG runs
+7. Exploring DAG runs
+8. Check the Bigquery
+9. Connect to Tableau

 ## 1. Enable API used in this project